willemhb/rascal/README.md

 # far future
 * Julia style generic functions
-* Algebraic effects or something (ideally this would replace exception implementation)
+* Algebraic effects or something (ideally exceptions would be rewritten in terms of the whatever general control-flow construct I end up implementing)
 * New syntax
 * Standard library
 * Actually fast GC